If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 1. Lack of planning

 PI planning requires planning.
-Though the event unfolds according to a standard agenda every time, neglecting to map out the event structure, and role allocation, and providing necessary briefings to the attendees can cause serious disarray and confusion during the event.
+Though the event unfolds according to a standard agenda every time, neglecting to map out the event structure, role allocation, and providing necessary briefings to the attendees can cause serious disarray and confusion during the event.

 2. Lack of prioritization in your agenda